codecookride/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive will snap at different points for different sized screens. a fully responsive website will "flow" down based on screen size.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first will use "min-width" and be designed with mobile user's concerns first.
+Desktop first will use max-width and be designed for full sized screens.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It protects your font sizes in older browsers and gives you a good default 10px increments to use for rem units.

 4. How would you describe preprocessing to someone new to CSS?

+It gives you a way to write less code and have it be manipulated into a finished product.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+The nesting really helps with my organization. definetly parametric mixins was the hardest part but i think ive got a pretty good grasp of it now.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.